 • Once water is boiling, add rigatoni to pot.
 Cook, stirring occasionally, until al dente, 10-12 minutes. • Reserve ½ cup pasta cooking water, then drain.

-• Add crushed tomatoes to pan with plant-based protein.
-Pour in ½ cup plain water (¾ cup for 4 servings), salt, and pepper; bring to a boil.
-Reduce heat to medium low and simmer until slightly thickened, 5-7 minutes. • Stir in cream cheese and 1 TBSP butter (2 TBSP for 4). • While sauce simmers, in a small bowl, combine panko with 1 TBSP olive oil (2 TBSP for 4).
+• Add crushed tomatoes and 1 tsp sugar (2 tsp for 4 servings) to pan with plant- based protein. • Pour in ½ cup plain water (¾ cup for 4), salt, and pepper; bring to a boil.
+Reduce heat to medium low and simmer until slightly thickened, 5-7 minutes. • Stir in cream cheese and 1 TBSP butter (2 TBSP for 4) until melted and combined. • While sauce simmers, in a small bowl, combine panko with 1 TBSP olive oil (2 TBSP for 4).
 Season with salt and pepper.

 • Stir drained rigatoni into pan with sauce.
 If needed, stir in reserved pasta cooking water a splash at a time until rigatoni is thoroughly coated in sauce.
 Taste and season with salt and pepper.
 TIP: If your pan isn’t ovenproof, transfer mixture now to a baking dish. • Evenly sprinkle with Italian cheese and panko mixture.